chithra-19/Booksky/README.md

 # BookSky

-A web project built with HTML, CSS, and JavaScript to manage and explore books.
+BookSky is a simple web project built using HTML, CSS, and JavaScript.
+It allows users to manage book listings.
-Future updates planned to evolve into a full Book Journal app.
+Planned to evolve into a full-featured Book Journal in the future.